- About Us

 In October 2014, UNC was awarded a silver-level designation as a Bicycle Friendly University!
 Check out the Bike Plan to see UNC’s ongoing efforts to increase bicycle safety and improve amenities throughout campus.

-Bicycle registration is free and is required for all UNC students and employees.
+Bicycle registration is free and a permit is required for all bikes on campus.
 This process helps police find owners of lost or stolen bicycles.
 Registrants also receive a coupon for 50% off a U-lock to prevent theft.

 Please remember to always park bikes at designated areas.
 Bikes may be impounded without notice if locked to a tree, hand railing, fence, sign, bench, table or inside buildings in unsafe locations.
 If additional parking is needed, please fill out this online Wikimap.